aoemods/zig-essence/README.md

 ## Using as a Library

-See `tools/sgatool.zig` and `build.zig` for an example of how `zig-sga` can be used as a library in Zig!
+See `tools/sgatool.zig` and `build.zig` for an example of how `zig-essence` can be used as a library in Zig!

 ## Prior Art